John-Paul-R/az-pr-viewer/data-download-scripts/data-export-explanations.md

 out, but have since been merged and had their brances deleted on the remote will not exist in your local copy.

-This isn't entirely surprising, as it owuld be rather expensive to clone these down for each user on every fresh clone -- and would almost always be unnecessary.
+This isn't entirely surprising, as it would be rather expensive to clone these down for each user on every fresh clone -- and would almost always be unnecessary.
 To cut a long story short, most simple methods available in git to attempt to bulk-pull the 'deleted' refs that exist on the remote simply do not